nehagarg702/MoneyTransferApp/README.md

 - Implements Firebase Authentication for email/password login and Google sign-in.
 - Secure authentication handling with validation.
+- Login screen dynamically updates based on authentication state:
+  - If the user clicks "Login with Email," email and password fields appear.
+  - Clicking "Sign In" attempts to log in with the provided credentials.
+  - Clicking "Sign Up" creates a new account and proceeds.
+  - If the user is already logged in with Google or email/password, the login screen is skipped.

 ### 2. Account Management: